 Suspicions aroused, the photograph was taken to a photographic analyst.
 It took ten minutes to conclude that this is not a ‘photograph’ at all but a photographic soup, composed of bits and pieces taken from other photographs.

 The analyst concluded that the man’s right arm does not belong to the body.
 It has come from somewhere else.
 His right leg seems to have disappeared altogether.
 The boy sitting on the ground on the man’s right is not clutching anything at all.
-The forger simply did not took enough care when cutting the paper around the fingers in the photograph from which his figure was taken.
+The forger simply did not take enough care when cutting the paper around the fingers in the photograph from which his figure was taken.

 The man in the caption obviously cannot be a ‘Turkish official’ as there was no Turkey at the time the photo was apparently taken (i.e. during or shortly after the First World War).
-The photographic analyst pointed out the obvious, that no Ottoman memur or civil servant would be dressed in an unbuttoned jacket over a shirt with a collar and tie.
+The photographic analyst pointed out the obvious, that no Ottoman member or civil servant would be dressed in an unbuttoned jacket over a shirt with a collar and tie.

 Oxford University Press was informed that the ‘photograph’ was a forgery.
-Existing stock of the book was destroyed but the photograph was retained in a new printing with the following caption: ‘This photograph purports to be an Ottoman official taunting starving Armenians with bread.
-It is a fake, combining elements of two (or more) separate photographs: a demonstration were one needed of the propaganda stakes on both sides of the genocide issue with evidence of all sorts manipulated for latterday political purposes.
+The existing stock of the book was destroyed but the photograph was retained in a new printing with the following caption: ‘This photograph purports to be an Ottoman official taunting starving Armenians with bread.
+It is a fake, combining elements of two (or more) separate photographs: a demonstration was one needed of the propaganda stakes on both sides of the genocide issue with evidence of all sorts manipulated for latter-day political purposes.
 The photograph was also included when the book was first published but then was believed to be genuine.